 • Sprinkle flour over the onions and garlic and cook, stirring constantly, for 1 minute.
 Gradually pour in the chicken broth while whisking constantly until smooth.
 Then, gradually pour in the milk while continuing to whisk until the mixture is completely smooth.

 • Once the soup base is smooth, add chopped cauliflower.
 Stir and press the cauliflower below the liquid.
-Bring the soup to a boil, then reduce the heat to medium-low and cook, uncovered, for 15 minutes, stirring occasionally, until the cauliflower is tender and easily pierced by a fork.
+Bring the soup to a boil, then reduce heat to medium-low and cook, uncovered, for 15 minutes, stirring occasionally, until the cauliflower is tender and easily pierced by a fork.

 • Use an immersion blender or see note 3 for directions on how to use a standing blender.
 Blend until very smooth.
 Return the blended soup to the pot.